-1. Purpose.
-This appendix lists the minimum measurement standards for surveillance radar consistent with the guidance in ICAO Doc 8071, Volume III, Appendix A, Flight Testing Methods.

-2. Required Equipment.
-Flight inspection will use small aircraft (the Beech King Air 300 series and Challenger 600 series and other aircraft of similar size are also regarded as small aircraft for the purpose of radar flight checks) equipped with a calibrated transponder for secondary surveillance radar power optimization and gain time control curve establishment for all radar flight inspection.

-3. Measurements.
-Flight inspection aircraft provide the pilot with a selection of any one of the following two combinations of power and sensitivity for the altitude at which the test is to be flown:
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for surveillance radar consistent with the guidance in ICAO Doc 8071, Volume III, Appendix A, Flight Testing Methods. - 2.
+Required Equipment.
+Flight inspection will use small aircraft (the Beech King Air 300 series and Challenger 600 series and other aircraft of similar size are also regarded as small aircraft for the purpose of radar flight checks) equipped with a calibrated transponder for secondary surveillance radar power optimization and gain time control curve establishment for all radar flight inspection. - 3.
+Measurements.
+Flight inspection aircraft offer the pilot the choice of either of the following two combinations of power and sensitivity for the altitude test to be conducted:

 Parameter Measurand Tolerance Transponder equipment for aircraft not permitted to fly 18.5 dB +1dB/-0dB above 1 W power output above 15 000 feet.
-(Measurements at the antenna end of the cable) -71 dbm ± 1 dBm sensitivity (low/normal) 18.5 dB +1dB/-0dB above 1 W power output -69 + 1 dBm/-0 dBm sensitivity (low/low) Transponder equipment for aircraft permitted to fly 21 dB +1dB/-0 dB above 1 W RF power output above15 000 feet.
-(Measurements at the antenna end of the cable) -71 ± -1 dBm sensitivity (low/normal) Note: Currently, this is the only combination provided by Flight Program Operations.
+(Measurements at the antenna end of the cable) -71 dbm ± 1 dBm sensitivity (low/normal) ond of the sacre) 18.5 dB +1dB/-0dB above 1 W power output -69 + 1 dBm/-0 dBm sensitivity (low/low) Transponder equipment for aircraft permitted to fly 21 dB +1dB/-0 dB above 1 W RF power output above 15 000 feet.
+(Measurements at the antenna end of the cable) -7 1 $\pm -1$ dBm sensitivity (low/normal) Note: Currently, only normal/normal and low/low are provided by Flight Program Operations.
 21 dB +1dB/-0 dB above 1 W power output -69 + 1 dBm/-0 dBm sensitivity (low/low).